CAD for Architecture: Elys John

 Ironically, I think there is a lot of common ground between early programs such as form·Z and Revit, as they both embrace the idea of 3D modeling as the core concept.
 The building information model has been around for many years but the complexity of it has developed into efficiencies and that will ultimately lead to its future success and development.

-AS: How do you see future development of CAD?
+How do you see future development of CAD?
 What has you excited about the future advancements in CAD technology?

 EJ: I don’t think there will be any going back and future development will make the whole process easier for all to use the programs; SketchUp is a key example of how easy it can be.
 I think the limitations of SketchUp will be ironed out and programs like SketchUp will continue the development of more complex operations allowing all (not just specialists) to create CAD complexity.